vchib1/zippy-chat-app/README.md

 # Zippy Chat

-A Realtime Chat App created using Flutter and Firebase, with many functionalities like Changing/Updating Name, Status, Profile Picture and Online/Offline Status.
+A Realtime Chat App created using Flutter and Firebase, with basic chat app functionalities like Changing/Updating Name, Status, Profile Picture and Online/Offline Status.
 User can chat directly with another user.
 Implemented Null Safety and Exception Handling.
-For state management Provider is used. and It is created by following MVC (Model View Controller) design pattern.
+For state management, Provider is used. and It is created by following MVC (Model View Controller) design pattern.

 ## Packages used